vegardit/haxe-strings/README.md

 ## <a name="what-is-it"></a>What is it?

 A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) for consistent cross-platform UTF-8 string manipulation.
-It has been extensively unit tested (over 1,500 individual test cases) on the targets C++, C#, Flash, Neko, Java, JavaScript, PHP, and Python.
+It has been extensively unit tested (over 1,500 individual test cases) on the targets C++, C#, Flash, HashLink, Neko, Java, JavaScript, PHP, and Python.

 The classes are under the package `hx.strings`.